qgis/QGIS-Documentation/docs/server_manual/services/wms.rst

    "SLD_BODY", "No", "In-line SLD (XML) to be used for styling"

-In addition to the standard ones, QGIS Server supports the following extra parameters:
+In addition to the standard ones, QGIS Server supports :ref:`redlining
+<qgisserver-redlining>`, :ref:`external WMS layers <qgisserver-external-wms>`
+as well as the following extra parameters:

 .. csv-table::